affinidi/laravel-socialite-affinidi/README.md

     \Affinidi\SocialiteProvider\AffinidiSocialite::extend($socialite);
 }
 ```
-3. Add credentials for the OAuth2 affinidi provider, should be placed in your application's `config/services.php` configuration file,
+3. Add credentials for the Affinidi OIDC provider, should be placed in your application's `config/services.php` configuration file,
 ```
 'affinidi' => [
     'base_uri' => env('PROVIDER_ISSUER'),